Hasbro Logo

 News & Resources

-Hasbro Global Modern Slavery Statement - Fiscal Year 2021
+Hasbro Global Modern Slavery Statement

 Hasbro, Inc. (“Hasbro,” the “Company,” “we,” “us,” or “our”) (NASDAQ: HAS) is committed to combatting modern slavery and human trafficking across our global operations, as described in this Statement and supporting documentation.
 We take a continuous improvement approach to ensure our preventative and remedial efforts continue to be relevant, timely and effective.
 Additionally, Hasbro complies with the requirements of the California Transparency in Supply Chain (2010), UK Modern Slavery Act (2015), and the Australian Modern Slavery Act (2018).
-This Statement outlines our policies and actions taken to assess and address potential risks associated with modern slavery and forced labor in our supply chain, as of the end of Fiscal Year 2021.
+This Statement outlines our policies and actions taken to assess and address potential risks associated with modern slavery and forced labor in our supply chain, as of the end of Fiscal Year 2023.

-1. Organizational Structure and Supply Chain:
+1. Organizational Structure and Supply Chain

 At Hasbro, we believe strong Environmental, Social and Governance (ESG) performance drives long-term value creation for all our stakeholders.
 As part of our ESG efforts we are committed to Corporate Social Responsibility and to building a safer, more sustainable, and inclusive company for all.
-For the past decade, we have been consistently recognized for our corporate citizenship, including being named one of the 100 Best Corporate Citizens by 3BL Media, one of the World’s Most Ethical Companies by Ethisphere Institute, and the Civic 50 Most Community-Minded Companies in the U.S.

-Our global supply chain includes approximately 75 finished goods third-party manufacturing facilities in 13 countries including China, India, Vietnam, Mexico and the United States.
+Our global supply chain includes approximately 75 finished goods third-party manufacturing facilities in 14 countries including China, India, Vietnam, Mexico and the United States.
 We also rely on subcontractors, molders and raw material suppliers.
-For more information on our supply chain, please view our Third-Party Factory List 2021, which is publicly available and updated annually.
+For more information on our supply chain, please view our Third-Party Factory List 2023, which is publicly available and updated annually.

-2. Our Policies on Slavery and Human Trafficking:
+2. Our Policies on Slavery and Human Trafficking

 Our relevant policies include:

 Hasbro’s commitment to addressing the risks of forced labor in our supply chain is grounded in our Human Rights Policy.
-The Policy details our commitment to upholding our values and respecting human rights in our operations and business relationships, including the supply chain.
-We require our third-party vendors and licensees to provide fair and safe working conditions for all workers and treat their employees with dignity and respect.
+The Policy details our commitment to upholding our values and respecting human rights in our operations and business relationships, including our supply chain.
+We require our third-party suppliers and licensees to provide fair and safe working conditions for all workers and treat their employees with dignity and respect.

 Forced Labor - The use of forced, bonded, prison, indentured or compulsory labor in the production or manufacture of Hasbro products is prohibited.
 This includes modern forms of slavery, human trafficking, compulsory overtime or withholding personal papers, work permits, personal identification, or compensation.
 It is prohibited for factories to allow or require workers to pay employer or labor agent recruitment or other fees to obtain their employment.
 Workers shall not be subject to unreasonable restrictions of movement.”